gazebosim/gz-sim/tutorials/blender_sdf_exporter.md

 \page blender_sdf_exporter Blender SDF Exporter

-Blender is a DCC tool to create 3d models.
+Blender is a Digital Content Creation (DCC) tool for working with 3d models.
 In some cases you may be using it to bake lighting and environment maps.

 The Blender SDF exporter is a blender script in which you can run within Blender to export your meshes, their associated textures and lights to a dae file, its